elphinhote/Fantastic-Four-Day-Planner/README.md

 <br>
 <br>
 <h1>Footer</h1>
-  In the footer We have included the contact details of our team members.
-When the user click on the team-members github links it will open the user github respitory and can contribute to the project.
+  In the footer We have included contact details of our team members.
+When the user clicks on the team-member's github link, it will open the user github repository and can contribute to the project.
 <br>
 <br>
 <h1> Team-members </h1>